achyudh/propr-backend/README.md

 ## Data collected:
 * It stores a local copy of the patch from the pull request in the server.
 * The ratings and comments filled in the form posted by the bot will be saved in a cloud database along with publicly available information about the pull request and the commits it is comprised of.
 For more information see [this repo](https://github.com/achyudhk/Pull-Request-Feedback-Website).
+* We don't store any personal information such as your email address or name.
+We ask for GitHub authentication as an anonymous identifier to account for duplicate feedback entries and to see people specific preferences.

 ## Limitations:
 * Due to the use of Github API this is fully functional for public repositories in Github.com and not for corporate repos.